Ware Lecture on Peacemaking

-Hosted annually by the Center for Global Understanding and Peacemaking, the Judy S. '68 and Paul W. Ware Colloquium on Peacemaking consists of the Center's signature event, the Ware Lecture on Peacemaking, the Ware Seminars on Global Citizenship and the Ware Practicum in Conflict Resolution.
-The colloquium is made possible by a generous grant from Judy S. '68 and Paul W. Ware of Lancaster, Pa.
-The Ware Lecture has brought Nobel Peace Prize recipients, influential journalists, and poltical leaders from around the world to Elizabethtown.
+Hosted annually by the Center for Global Understanding and Peacebuilding, the Judy S. '68 and Paul W. Ware Lecture on Peacemaking is the Center's signature event.
+The lecture is made possible by a generous grant from Judy S. '68 and Paul W. Ware of Lancaster, Pa.
+The Ware Lecture has brought Nobel Peace Prize recipients, influential journalists, and political leaders from around the world to Elizabethtown.

 - 2015 - Nicholas Kristof, Pulitzer Prize-Winning New York Times Columnist